MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 ## Timely Delete Completion versus State Commitment

-Anything which prevent deletes from completing can prevent the encoder from adding any new entries due to the maximum table size.
+Anything which prevent checkpoints from expiring can prevent the encoder from adding any new entries due to the maximum table size.
 This does not block the encoder from continuing to make requests, but could sharply limit compression performance.
-Encoders would be well-served to delete entries in advance of encountering the table maximum.
-Decoders SHOULD be prompt about emitting Delete-Ack instructions to enable the encoder to recover the table space.
+Encoders would be well-served to begin moving checkpoint to DYING in advance of encountering the table maximum.
+Decoders SHOULD be prompt about emitting STREAM_DONE and ACK_DROP instructions to enable the encoder to recover the table space.

-The encoder can enable deletes to complete more quickly by maintaining a complete history of which streams have referenced any given table entry and providing this list as part of the delete instruction.
-The encoder can also choose to maintain less state by advancing the Horizon value (see
-{{stream-id-list}}).
-This value indicates the starting point of the provided history, and can be advanced arbitrarily far to discard history.
-This comes at the potential cost of a decoder taking longer to acknowledge that entries have been removed, but this cost is zero if all previous requests are known to have completed.
-Therefore, this history can be pruned without performance impact by removing entries where all data is known to have been successfully delivered and interpreted, if some transport coordination is employed.

-An encoder which chooses to maintain no history would simply supply a Horizon value of a stream which has not yet been used, meaning that deletes cannot complete until all currently-active requests have completed.

-A decoder can perform the same trade-off in the event the encoder's supplied history is more state than it wishes to track.

 # Security Considerations

-A malicious encoder might attempt to consume a large amount of space on the decoder by opening the maximum number of streams, adding entries to the table, then sending delete instructions enumerating many streams in a Stream ID List.
+A malicious encoder might attempt to consume a large amount of space on the decoder, but as each decoder chooses how much memory to allow the peer to consume, this state is bounded.

-To guard against such attacks, a decoder SHOULD bound its state tracking by generalizing the list of streams to be tracked.
-This is most easily achieved by advancing the Horizon to a later value and discarding explicit Stream IDs to track, but can also be accomplished by eliding explicit streams in ranges.
-This does not cause any loss of consistency for deletes, but could delay completion and reduce performance if done aggressively.

 # IANA Considerations